misterfresh/react-without-webpack/README.md

 ```

 ## How it works
-Some details in this medium article :
+Some details in this medium article : [React without Webpack](https://medium.com/@antoine.stollsteiner/react-without-webpack-a-dream-come-true-6cf24a1ff766)

 ## Disclaimer
 Use at your own risk.